Everything you need to know as a first-time student.

 Section: Fees and scholarships

-Information on the proposed range of higher education reforms, announced on 1 May 2017, is available from the Government's Higher Education Reform Package webpage.
-The proposed reforms, subject to the passage of legislation, include changes to Commonwealth Support arrangements.
+Information on the proposed range of higher education reforms, announced on 18 December 2017, is available from the Government's Higher Education Reform Package webpage.

 HECS-HELP is a loan scheme to help you pay your course fees.